IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 ## Callback and Extra Feature Usage

-Like any good library, importing `isaacscript-common` will not cause any code to be executed in your mod.
+Like any good library, importing anything in `isaacscript-common` will not cause any code to be executed in your mod.
 Most of its functions are [pure functions](https://en.wikipedia.org/wiki/Pure_function).

-However, in order for [the custom callbacks](/isaacscript-common/other/enums/ModCallbackCustom) and the ["Extra Features"](/isaacscript-common/features/characterHealthConversion) to work, some code does need to be executed.
+However, in order for [the custom callbacks](/isaacscript-common/other/enums/ModCallbackCustom) and the ["Extra Features"](/isaacscript-common/) to work, some code does need to be executed.
 This is because these features need to track when certain things happen in-game.
 In order to enable this functionality, you must upgrade your mod with the `upgradeMod` function.

 For example:

 ```lua
 -- Imports